sophiagosselin/tANI_tool/README.md

 Usage: perl tANI_tool.pl -id percent ID cutoff -cv coverage cutoff -boot bootstrap #

-IMPORTANT: tANI tool has a checkpointing system.

- If your run is interupted simply rerun your original command in the starting directory.
+#### IMPORTANT: tANI tool has a checkpointing system.
+If your run is interupted simply rerun your original command in the starting directory, and the code will backup from the logs file in your run directory.

 Required Inputs: